KamitaniLab/feature-encoding/README.md

 ### Using all DNN units

+This version uses all units in each layer of VGG-19.
+Note that this requires a large amount of RAM (~100GB) and may only be runnable in HPCs.

 Requried data:

 - `fmri_deeprecon_fmriprep_vc`
 - `features_imagenet_training_vgg19`
 - `features_imagenet_test_vgg19`

-Note that this requires a large amount of RAM (~100GB) and may only be runnable in HPCs.

 ```shell
 # Training of encoding models